-Charges for those with no leave to remain in the UK were introduced in April 2015.316 Respondents to a government consultation which preceded these charges voiced concerns that to introduce charges for migrants which are not fully understood would result in more loss of care for very vulnerable asylum seekers and refused asylum seekers.317 Guidance was issued by the Government (Department of Health) in April 2016.318 A report from the National Audit office in 2016 reported that the policy has unintended consequences and that some people are wrongly charged.319
+Charges for those with no leave to remain in the UK were introduced in April 2015.337 Respondents to a government consultation which preceded these charges voiced concerns that to introduce charges for migrants which are not fully understood would result in more loss of care for very vulnerable asylum seekers and refused asylum seekers.338 Guidance was issued by the Government (Department of Health) in April 2016.339 A report from the National Audit office in 2016 reported that the policy has unintended consequences and that some people are wrongly charged.340 Similar findings were revealed in a report and review of evidence published by the Equality and Human Rights Commission in 2018.341

 In 2017 the government announced its intention to extend charging for many more frontline services (except GPs) and to introduce a duty for health services in England to check a person's immigration status before treating.
-To enable this to happen regulations were introduced to Parliament; some changes were made in August 2017 and others in October 2017.320 During a parliamentary debate the government agreed to review the impact of the regulations.
-There has been a lot of lobbying on the issue.321 A report by Doctors of the World in 2017 concluded that people were being deterred from seeking medical care as a result of the charges.322
+To enable this to happen regulations were introduced to Parliament; some changes were made in August 2017 and others in October 2017.342 During a parliamentary debate the government agreed to review the impact of the regulations.
+There has been a lot of lobbying on the issue.343 A report by Doctors of the World in 2017 concluded that people were being deterred from